declan93/Intro2linux/README.md

 *Counting*
 ```
-wc -l newfile.txt # count number of lines in a file
+wc -l file.txt # count number of lines in a file
-grep "PATTERN" newfile.txt | wc -l # note the use of the "pipe" symbol - we can string commands together
+grep "PATTERN" file.txt | wc -l # note the use of the "pipe" symbol - we can string commands together
 ```

 *Finding and Replacing*
  ```
  sed 's/chr//g' newfile.txt # replace all occurences of chr with nothing - be very careful - 99% of the time we will only want to remove chr from chromosomes names - we need to make sure chr doesn't occur elsewhere

- sed 's/^chr//g' newfile.txt # we can use a special character, ^, to only replace chrs which occur at the start of the line.
+ sed 's/^chr//g' file.txt # we can use a special character, ^, to only replace chrs which occur at the start of the line.
  ```

  *extracting columns* from a file.
  ```
- awk '{print $1,$2}' newfile.txt # cut can also be used.
+ awk '{print $1,$2}' file.txt # cut can also be used.
 ```

 *calculate the average value of a column of data*
 ```
-awk '{sum += $8} END {print sum/NR}' newfile.txt # calculate mean of column 8
+awk '{sum += $3} END {print sum/NR}' file.txt # calculate mean of column 3
 ```